nlaureta/CSE_183_project/documentation.md

 We appreciate all contributions!
 Please refer to the `CONTRIBUTING.md` file for guidelines.

 ## License
-QuickDraw is licensed under the MIT License.
-For more details, please see the `LICENSE.md` file.
+QuickDraw is licensed under the CSE 183 course code of conduct by UC Santa Cruz License.
+For more details, please see the LICENSE.md file.

 For further information or to report issues, please visit our GitHub repository at `https://github.com/QuickDraw/quickdraw.git`.